nhsx/au-data-engineering/docs/source/adfpipelines.rst

   :alt: ForEach loop activities within pipeline *Figure 2: ForEach loop activities within pipeline*

-Pipeline to ingest multiple specified excel file sheets as .csv files to Azure Datalake blob storage.
+Pipeline to ingest multiple specified excel file sheets as `.csv` files to Azure Datalake blob storage.

- 1. Looks up the JSON configuration file for this pipeline.
+ 1. Looks up the `.json` configuration file for this pipeline.
  2. Set the Azure Datalake file system.
  3. Set the source path to the folder containing the excel files.
  4. Set the sink path.
- 5. Set an ``array`` variable containing the list of excel file metadata.
+ 5. Set an `array` variable containing the list of excel file metadata.
  6. ForEach loops over each excel file:

     a.
 Sets the source sheet and sink file.
     b.
-Copy activity ingests the excel sheet data and saves it as a .csv file.
+Copy activity ingests the excel sheet data and saves it as a `.csv` file.
     c.
 If the copy activity fails, the error notification logic app API will notify the specified email address of the error.

 .. note::
-   Copy activity has ‘File path type’ set to wildcard and the file name regex as ‘*.xlsx’ (excel) (see Figure 3).
+   Copy activity has ‘File path type’ set to wildcard and the file name regex as `*.xlsx` (excel) (see Figure 3).

 .. image:: _static/img/pipeline_temps/multiple_excel_sheet_ingestion_3.png
   :width: 600